askomics/flaskomics/docs/tutorial.md

     ![results table](img/results_table.png)

-The **Action** column contain button to perform certain action:
+The **Action** column contain buttons to perform certain action:

 - Preview: show a results preview on the bottom of the table
 - Download: Download the results (TSV file)
 - Edit: Edit the query with the query builder
 - SPARQL: edit the query with a SPARQL editor for advanced users

+For more information about the Results page, please head [here](results.md)

 !!!
 Hands-on
-    1. Download the results file on your computer using <btn class="white">Download</btn> button
+    1. Download the results file on your computer using <btn class="white">Download</btn> button.

+The "Edit" button can be used to simply replay the query after changing some parameters.

+!!!
+Hands-on
+    1. Edit the query, and replace "growth" with another term of interest (such as "anxiety").
+    2. Preview the results

+## Advanced queries

+Advanced queries, including *UNION* and *MINUS* SPARQL queries are available.
+Please head [here](query.md#minus-and-union-nodes) for more information.

 # Conclusion